 You really have two options to decide from when it comes down to this product.
 All of which have to do with how you will use it in your classroom.
 I have used it both as a student planner and a student workbook and see great value in both.
 Technically I have also used the student planner and instead of requiring the pages for homework, I used them as a bell ringer.
 It really comes down to whether you want the pages combined with a student planner or not.
 The student planner and inserts are available for separate purchase if you decide you want to utilize both.
 Read to the end to see my list of pros and cons to the options listed.

 The Run Down

 ***Every 5th Grade ELA Common Core Language standard is covered.
 Here’s the best part.
-On each page students are given an explanation to the language concept being taught.
-Students learn to read through, and apply what they have read.
+On each page, students are given an explanation of the language concept being taught.
+Students learn to read through and apply what they have read.
 They also are able to find and cite evidence to the responses given.
 Have I mentioned how much I LOVE this booklet.

 These Math and ELA pages work great as homework, bellwork, morning work, stations, rotations, guided math levels… the possibilities are really endless.

 The planner is beautiful and has over 20 different layout options for you to customize it exactly to your needs!
 The planner also has 4 different covers, 2 math anchor charts, and a fun get to know you, as well as a password tracker **Which is a gift that keeps giving throughout the year**

 *** I print the cover on cardstock one-sided, followed by the All About Me pg, and Book Recommendation pg.
 The next 40 pages are front and back with one of the planner layouts on one side and the work pages on the back going from week 1 to week 40.
 Lastly, the math reference pg and measurement reference, and Grit and Growth Mindset coloring pages for fast finisher work.

 - Divide by One Digit Divisor